 The youth sector environment consists of Public, Private and Civil Society.
 This sector is complex and requires relationships with government and non-government institutions to implement programmes that are run by, for and with young people.
-This environment requires a multi-sectoral framework within which youth development programmes can be implemented in an integrated manner to maximize outcomes.
+This women, youth & persons with disabilities Department: Women, Youth and Persons with Disabilities REPUBLIC of SOUTH AFRICA environment requires a multi-sectoral framework within which youth development programmes can be implemented in an integrated manner to maximize outcomes.